BIO

 CONFERENCES

-Cuarto Congreso Intenacional de Investigación en Diseño Horizon+ (es) 2023.
+Cuarto Congreso Internacional de Investigación en Diseño Horizon+ (es) 2023.
 Rehilando Cultura Material: Un estudio decolonial de la cultura material Iku-Arhuaca en los archivos del Museo Nacional de Culturas del Mundo en Gotemburgo-Suecia.
-Universidad Nacional de Colombia
+4-6 October, 2023.
+Universidad Nacional de Colombia.

 RESEARCH WORK AND PUBLICATIONS